 2.2 Article 244 bis which deals with the taxation of French property traders stipulates that their profits are taxed at 33.3%, but this rate is increased to 75% for traders resident in blacklisted territories.

 2.3 Article 244 bis A relates to French capital gains tax on the disposal of French real estate.
 The rate of 75% applies to gains realised by residents (individuals and entities) of blacklisted territories instead of 19%.
 French social surcharges totalling 17.2% are also payable by individuals (not entities) leading to a total rate of 92.2% on the gain where the taxpayer is a resident of a blacklisted territory.

 2.4 Article 244 bis B: The sale of French stocks and shares may be subject to the 75% levy regardless of the level of shareholding.

-For more information, please contact Virginie Deflassieux or Catherine Le Pelley.
+Should you have any queries please contact Virginie Deflassieux or Catherine Le Pelley.

 This publication has been carefully prepared, but it has been written in general terms and should be seen as containing broad statements only.
 It cannot be relied upon to cover specific situations without obtaining professional advice.

 BDO is the brand name of the BDO network and for each of the BDO member firms.